vanKvo/langchain-openai-chatbot/README.md

    python -m venv .venv
    source .venv/bin/activate
    pip install -r requirements.txt
 3. Create a .env file from .env.example and set OPENAI_API_KEY.
 4. Add docs to the `docs/` folder (text or markdown).
 Then run: python ingest.py

 Option 1:
-Serve UI and backend in the same port (testing)
+Serving UI and the backend service in the same port (testing)
 5. This code below added into app.py will mount the ui to the root of the backend server. app.mount("/ui", StaticFiles(directory="ui"), name="ui")
 @app.get("/")